vv9k/AIrtifex/README.md

 ## Getting the weights

 This repository doesn't contain any models/weights, you'll need to get them yourself before running the server.
-Currently, only LLaMa based models are supported like
-Alpaca, Vicuna etc.
+Currently supported model types are:
+ * Bloom
+ * GPT-2
+ * GPT-J
+ * LLaMa
+ * NeoX

 For image generation Stable Diffusion models can be used.
 Below are links to download pretrained weights:
  * https://huggingface.co/lmz/rust-stable-diffusion-v2-1